Last updated on October 15, 2025

 • SSN Use: If you already have an SSN, use it.
 SSNs don’t expire, even if you temporarily worked in the U.S.

 Allow ample time to gather documents and secure certified copies of passports, if necessary.
 Non-compliance with FIRPTA or failure to provide the IRS with the required evidence of your tax status can lead to a rejected 8288-B application, and this decision by the IRS is final.
-Be proactive to ensure a smooth sale process.
+Be proactive to ensure a smooth sales process.

 Exceptions to FIRPTA Withholding

 Usually, the transferee/buyer is the withholding agent.
-However, FIRPTA withholding may not be required under the following circumstances; but, notification requirements must be met:
+However, FIRPTA withholding may not be required under the following circumstances, but notification requirements must be met:

-1. The transferee acquires the property for use as a residence and the sales price is not more than $300,000.
-The transferee must have plans to reside at the property for at least 50% of the time is in use during each of the first two 12-month periods following the date of transfer.
+1. The transferee acquires the property for use as a residence, and the sales price is not more than $300,000.
+The transferee must have plans to reside at the property for at least 50% of the time it is in use during each of the first two 12-month periods following the date of transfer.

 2. The transferor gives you a certification stating that the transferor is not a foreign person and contains the transferor’s name, U.S. taxpayer identification number, and home address.
 The transferor can also give the certification to a qualified substitute.